-NeuroDigital tech start-up in Spain, had a mission: ‘to improve the quality of life through disruptive technologies like Virtual Reality’.
+NeuroDigital tech start-up in Spain, had a mission: ‘to improve quality of life through disruptive technologies like Virtual Reality’.

 The brief, to find the way how to show to the world amazing possibilities of haptic Virtual Reality in the most impactful way was thus realized.